hc495/StaICC/README.md

-# StaICC: Standardized Benchmark for In-context Classification
+# StaICC: Standardized Toolkit for In-context Classification

-This is a standard implementation of paper "StaICC: Standardized Benchmark for In-context Classification" by Hakaze Cho.
+This is a standardized toolkit for in-context classification by Hakaze Cho (Yufeng Zhao).

 ## Content